Jacqueline Cavalcanti

 Jacqueline dos Santos Cavalcanti (born August 29, 1997) is a Portuguese professional mixed martial artist who competes in the women's Bantamweight division of the Ultimate Fighting Championship (UFC).
-As of November 11, 2025, she is #10 in the UFC women's bantamweight rankings.
+As of June 20, 2026, she is #7 in the Meta UFC women's bantamweight rankings.

 Mixed martial arts career

 Early career

 Cavalcanti made her professional MMA debut on June 2, 2018, facing Jackelin Casariego at Fight Company 5.
 She won that bout by TKO in the first round.

 Cavalcanti faced Nora Cornolle on July 10, 2021, at FFAC - FFA Challenge 2.
 She won the bout by unanimous decision.

 Cavalcanti faced Martina Jindrová on March 4, 2022, at PFL Challenger Series 3.
 She lost the bout by split decision.

 In her last bout prior to being signed by the UFC, Cavalcanti fought Melissa Croden for the vacant LFA Women's Bantamweight Championship at LFA 157.
 She won the bout by unanimous decision to win the title.